Professional educator conceptual framework for their knowledge base

 Before learned societies published standards, people still thought about the content a person needed to know in different disciplines, or subjects, to be literate and published their ideas, but didn't call them standards.
 A survey of these works and the organization of many different standards reveal four common categories or dimensions for all subjects.

 This is helpful to know, particularly for elementary teachers who are experts in many subjects.
-Because, by knowing these four dimensions a person can use them for all subjects helps provide a comprehensive view of a subject to structure student's experiences to fully develop their literacies.
-Let's review the:
+Because, by knowing these four dimensions a person can use them for all subjects helps provide a comprehensive view of a subject to structure learner's experiences to fully develop their literacies.
+Let's review these:

 Four dimensions or categories of a subject or discipline:

 Discipline literacies start with a perspective of each discipline, which indicates the kinds of knowledge each discipline represents.
 Its knowledge base, which includes information in four dimensions.